 Contractor: Paul I Jenks of Grass Valley

 Description: The building faces east and is a two story white colored concrete structure.
+The building is located on landscaped grounds in the center of the town.
 The prominent feature of the building is the bright blue colored metal roof.
 The east front has a projecting two story porch with recessed entrance and four pillars on the first story.
 There are two canon on the porch.
 The second story is enclosed with a large clock below the hipped roof.
 On the south front side is a small porch with sloped roof, The second story is a recessed dormer with horizontal windows.
 On the north front, the building rises to the second story.
 In 1992, the jail portion was remodeled in three stages.
 The architect was Barnum Folsom of Sacramento and the contractor for the first work was M P Allan and the contractor for the final work was Casey Brandon Construction.